marsdrums/test-tutorial/visual-quality/index.md

 b2 = (1 - √2 * ωd + ωd^2) / (1 + √2 * ωd + ωd^2)
 $$

-And this is the coefficient computation implemented in Max:
+This is the coefficient computation implemented in Max:

 ![](./images/visual-quality_093.png)

-Enough math, let's see how this filter looks like!
+Enough math; let's see how this filter looks!
 I designed a straightforward test patch where the colors of an input video are interpeted as 3D positions for a particle system.
-In particular, particles are distributed evenly across the horizontal dimension, and i computed the color luminance to affect vertical positioning.
+In particular, particles are distributed evenly across the horizontal dimension, and I computed the color luminance to affect vertical positioning.

 https://github.com/user-attachments/assets/ab967640-0ed2-42f0-a89c-1cbc212b7d3c